Wikimedia Commons, CC BY 3.0

 Launceston

-Launceston sits on the border with Devon and was Cornwall’s county town for centuries.
-Sitting right on the border with Devon, it was the county’s capital for centuries and still carries an air of quiet authority.
-The Norman castle on the hilltop above town is the most obvious landmark — the round keep gives sweeping views over the Tamar Valley, Dartmoor and Bodmin Moor.
-The town’s medieval street layout is still largely intact, with steep lanes leading down from the castle to the market square.
+Launceston is a historic market town in east Cornwall, sitting right on the Devon border where it served as Cornwall’s county town for centuries.
+A Norman castle with a round keep overlooks the town from the hilltop above, giving views across the Tamar Valley, Dartmoor and Bodmin Moor.
+The medieval street layout is still largely intact, with steep lanes leading down from the castle to the market square.

 The town has a solid mix of independent shops, cafes and pubs, plus a regular farmers’ market.
 St Mary Magdalene Church is worth a look for its extraordinary carved granite exterior - almost every surface is covered in intricate decoration.
 The Launceston Steam Railway runs a heritage narrow-gauge line through the Kensey Valley, popular with families.
 Lawrence House Museum gives a good introduction to local history and is free to enter.